 Keeping on the Right Track with a Task List

 When you work in a standard office, you’re going to be constantly reminded of what needs to be done.
 There will be supervisors and co-workers around to keep you moving.
-Even being in the office itself is a bit of a reminder of what needs to be done.
+Even being in the office itself can be a bit of a reminder of what needs to be done.

 When you’re at home, though, you’ll be faced with distractions.
 It’s not just your bed or your television that will keep you off-task, but the sheer number of work options that you may have.
 Most freelancers have several irons in the fire, and it can be very tempting to switch projects mid-stream.